matteoJeulin/15-466-game4/README.md

 How To Play:

 Choose between the different choices by pressing the arrow keys (left or right).
+You can also reset by pressing R.

 Sources: I used the freesans font from https://fontmeme.com/fonts/freesans-font/ (a public domain font)